 The last time I came here, only the lace was made in China, but this time, many of the tourists were Chinese, too.

-We saw a Chinese couple who were doing the wedding photo shooting.
+We saw a Chinese couple who were doing a wedding photoshoot.

-I wonder those Chinese tourists buy souvenirs made in China…
+I wonder if those Chinese tourists buy souvenirs made in China…

 We wanted to go to the Lace Museum, but when we got there, it was already closed.